aachalgupta/MobilePriceClassification/README.md

 15.)price_range -> This is the target variable with the value of 0(low cost), 1(medium cost), 2(high cost) and 3(very high cost)

-PRICE RANGE is our Target Variable and its a CLASSIFICATION Problem (0,1,2,3)
+PRICE RANGE is our Target Variable and its a CLASSIFICATION Problem (0,1,2,3) .
+Various Classification algorithms are used for prediction.